Rakan-z/KCL-DS-Assignments-MSc/README.md

 # MSc Courseworks - PNN
-This repository consists of files which includes reports of some of the courseworks I have completed in my MSc module: Pattern Recognition, Neural Networks, and Deep Learning.
+This repository consists of files which include reports of some of the courseworks I have completed in my MSc module: Pattern Recognition, Neural Networks, and Deep Learning.
 Each file is described below.

 SVM.pdf
 -